vatpac-technology/sops/docs/terminal/darwin.md

 Aircraft will generally enter and exit the MOA via the appropriate [military gate](#military-gates).

-#### R203A-B Mount Bundey
+#### R203A-B Kangaroo Flat
-The R203A-B Mount Bundey [restricted area](../../controller-skills/sua/#restricted-areas) is located south of YPDN, `SFC-NOTAM`.
+The R203A-B Kangaroo Flat [restricted area](../../controller-skills/sua/#restricted-areas) is located south of YPDN, `SFC-NOTAM`.
 The restricted area is generally used for low-level military helicopter training operations based out of Robertson Barracks (YRBK).

 #### R276A Darwin
 The R276A Darwin [restricted areas](../../controller-skills/sua/#restricted-areas) are located southwest of YPDN, `NOTAM-NOTAM`.